khalidmesbah/blog-posts/programming-advices.md

 - learn about flow state and how it can effect developer productivity
 - focus!
 -

+## build a portfolio website

+## learn basic design

+## lesser pay and good job is better than higher pay but a worse job

 ## have a defined style and system on how you code and support it with evidences